ekmolloy/stamps-tutorial/tutorial.md

 Examining these files...

-**Before moving on, it is important to note that small reference alignments and trees were used in this tutorial to save time and make visualization easier to interpret; however, the benefits of using SEPP/TIPP are greatest when trees have a large evolutionary diameters -- which is more likely when trees are large.
-New tools for visualizing phylogenetic placement data from SEPP are on the way courtesy of [Mike Nute](https://publish.illinois.edu/michaelnute/)!**
+*Before moving on, it is important to note that small reference alignments and trees were used in this tutorial to save time and make visualization easier to interpret; however, the benefits of using SEPP/TIPP are greatest when trees have a large evolutionary diameters -- which is more likely when trees are large.
+New tools for visualizing phylogenetic placement data from SEPP are on the way courtesy of [Mike Nute](https://publish.illinois.edu/michaelnute/)!*

+**FINAL NOTE: In general, SEPP/TIPP should be run on reads and their reverse complement.**

 Part III: Phylogenetic (Abundance) Profiling with TIPP
 ------------------------------------------------------